reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 **6.)
 Full automation**

-We are working on a pipeline for automating the entire process of phylogenomic analyses from BUSCO genes (for now).
+We have developed a pipeline for automating the entire process of phylogenomic analyses from BUSCO genes (for now).
 You can find it `here <https://github.com/reslp/phylociraptor>`__.